Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Whether you are a general operative, skilled tradesperson, site supervisor, or contractor, our online Abrasive Wheels Training provides the knowledge you need to work safely and meet your legal obligations under Irish health and safety law.

-Common construction work-at-height risks.
+Common construction abrasive wheel risks.

 Understanding these risks is the first step to preventing injuries on your construction site.